zkzoomer/zksm/binary/README.md

 The binary operations supported are `ADD`, `SUB`, `LT`, `SLT`, `EQ`, `AND`, `OR`, `XOR`, and `NOT`.
 These are all 256-bit operations, which are internally processed using 8 registries with 32-bit input/output capacity each.
 We use an opcode to select which of the binary operations is being selected.

+Note how all these binary operations are natively supported by the [zkASM](https://github.com/0xPolygonHermez/zkasmcom) language.
 The 256-bit numbers are split into 8 different registries according to:

 $$
 \textbf{a} = a_{31}\cdot(2^8)^{31} \,+\, a_{30}\cdot(2^8)^{30} \,+\,...\,+\,a_{1}\cdot2^8= \sum_{i=31}^{0} a_i \cdot (2^8) ^i
 $$

 Where $a_i$ is a byte that can take values between $0$ and $2^8 - 1$.

-Operations are carried out differently depending on the opcode being used.
+Operations are verified differently depending on the opcode being used, which is all covered inside the [`binary.pil`](./pil/binary.pil) file.
+The general process behind verifying each of these is covered in the section below.

 #### Binary Operations